AntiKippi/digiRipper/README.md

 The parameter `OUTPUT_DIRECTORY` specifies the directory in which the files should be downloaded.
 The resulting PDF file will also be located in this directory.
 The directory should NOT be ended by a trailing /.
 NOTE: You can use other variables defined above in this parameter.
 For example if you set the `BOOK_ID` to 1234 then you can use this in the output directory by using `$BOOK_ID`.
 So `OUTPUT_DIRECTORY="/path/to/book/$BOOK_ID"` will result in `OUTPUT_DIRECTORY="/path/to/book/1234"`.

-The parameter `CLEANUP` just specifies if the downloaded files should be removed after the PDF has been created.
-0 means "No" and 1 means "Yes".
+The parameter `CLEANUP` specifies if the downloaded files should be removed after the PDF has been created.

+The parameter `USE_CACHED` specifies if already downloaded files should be used.
+This might be faster but can lead to errors if a cached file is invalid, so turn it off if you experience errors.

 ### Execution